RunningLeon/AlbumCluster/README.md

 ### Create Environment

+Strongly suggest use `conda` to manage Python environment.
+If you do not have conda on your system, please goto download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html)

 - create conda environment

-Suggest use `conda` to manage Python environment.
+Once `conda` is installed, please follow steps below to create the environment.

 ```bash
 conda create -n env python==3.7.0